SCEMA-WSI/docs/content/en/docs/01_getting_started/01_loading_image/_index.md

 ## Downloading Example Image

 To get started we will download an example image to work with.
 We will use the `download_example` function from SCEMATK to download an example image.
-Open up a Jupyter notebook (to make following tutorials quicker, you will want to create this on HPC if you have access to one, although not strictly needed here) and then run the folling code (this may take a couple of minutes):
+Open up a Jupyter notebook and then run the following code (this may take a couple of minutes):

 ```python
 from scematk.data import download_example